n6ai/minze/packages/playground/README.md

 ## Commands

-> Run the the following commands from the root directory of the monorepo.
+> Run the following commands in the monorepo root directory.

 If you're running the test commands for the first time, you'll need to run `npm run build` first.